Online Direct Democracy

 Online Direct Democracy – (Empowering the People!) was a registered Australian political party.
 It was briefly named Climate Action!
 Immigration Action!
 Accountable Politicians! from January 2019 to September 2019, and had previously been known as Senator Online.
 The party was de-registered in December 2020.

 Policies and philosophy

 Online Direct Democracy did not have any policies.
 Instead it has pledged to conduct an online poll for every bill that passes before Parliament.
 Anyone on the Australian electoral roll would be allowed to register to vote in these polls and will be allowed one vote per bill.
 The MPs would then be required to vote in accordance with the clear majority (55%-70% and more than 100,000 votes).
 If there is no clear majority they will abstain from voting.
-A beta version of the system is operating and available for public use.
-This system has been designed to highlight the possibilities on online democracy.
+A beta version of the system was operating and available for public use.
+This system was designed to highlight the possibilities of online democracy.